-- 1. Use only antifreeze listed by WM Technologies as suitable for use with SlimFit Gas Boilers.
-A list of approved antifreeze products is available at www.weil-mclain.com. - 2.
-See Replacement parts, starting on page 108 for Weil-McLain part numbers to obtain antifreeze through a WM Technologies distributor.
+- 1. Use only antifreeze listed by Weil-McLain as suitable for use with SlimFit Gas Boilers.
+A list of approved antifreeze products is available at www.Weil-McLain.com. - 2.
+See Replacement parts at the end of this manual for Weil-McLain part numbers to obtain antifreeze through a Weil-McLain distributor.